Differences in encryption

 If end-to-end encryption is enabled in Stackfield, no unauthorized third party has access to the information - neither the state / a court, nor Stackfield as platform operator or our subcontractors.
 If an outside party were to obtain the data, it would merely be a string of numbers and letters from which no information could be obtained.
 Only authorized individuals (i.e. members of a room with appropriate rights) can access the information.

-Due to the early encryption, there may be some limitations in everyday work with encrypted rooms / Direct Messages:
+Due to the early encryption, there may be some limitations in everyday work with end-to-end encrypted rooms / Direct Messages:

 Good password management is essential, otherwise access cannot be restored in case of lost rooms / Direct Messages.
 Each user should therefore know their own login password at all times.